-There may also be risks to investors associated with information obtained through other available sources.
-For example, a member jurisdiction pointed out that roadshows may only be attended by invitation, which creates risks of potential discrepancies of information provided to the invited investors and those who are not invited.
+There may also be risks to investors associated with how issuers and intermediaries present the information.
+For example, a member jurisdiction pointed out that roadshows may only be attended by invitation, which may create risks of potential discrepancies of information provided to invited investors and the information provided to those who are not invited.